wasabipesto/valinor/README.md

 3. Run `docker-compose run filebrowser` and wait for it to drop you into the shell
 4. Run whatever command you want, like `./filebrowser config set --auth.method=proxy --auth.header=Remote-User`
 5. Exit the conatiner and uncomment/remove the entrypoint line in your docker-compose.

+There is probably an easier way, but that's how I got it working.

 In order to allow others to reach your (explicity) shared files, you will need to add a second router to your traefik configuration.
 The routers should look something like: